Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Literature for further reading that also explains most topics from this chapter in greater depth:

+-   Provost and Fawcett's *Data Science for Business* [@FawcettProvost] is a good practical handbook for using machine learning to solve real-world problems.

 -   Hastie et al.'s *The Elements of Statistical Learning* [@HastieTibshirani] is a classic and is available online for free.